massma/ltf-github-website-courses/index.md

 Please fill out this [survey](https://columbiactl.co1.qualtrics.com/jfe/form/SV_0GtCnIhJRtbHx7D) after the event.
-This is my first time doing this, so feedback both helps improve and helps the CTL improve the Lead Teaching Fellowship program and support.
+This is my first time doing this, so feedback both helps me improve and helps the CTL improve the Lead Teaching Fellowship program and support.

 Resources
 ---------